srevenant/datauniverse/README.md

 An intersection with a polyform is when all of the pans and dimensions come together to run a native AI function.
 This is the polyform.

-You can chain an intersect immediately after pan creation, but it is not required.
+You can chain an intersect in the same call as pan creation, but it is not required.

 ```GraphQL
 dims {